robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Robot Framework 2.8 added a possibility to use the named argument syntax with Python keywords that accept `keyword arguments`__ in form :code:`**kwargs`.
-If a keyword uses this syntax , all arguments at the end of the keyword call using the :code:`name=value` syntax, but not matching any other arguments, are passed to it as free keyword arguments.
+If a keyword uses this syntax, all arguments at the end of the keyword call using the :code:`name=value` syntax, but not matching any other arguments, are passed to it as free keyword arguments.